 Your doctor will want your small abdominal aortic aneurysm to be followed with a watchful-waiting approach: serial imaging to see if the bulge is getting bigger.

-The latest investigation (a meta-analysis) reveals that the smallest abdominal aortic aneurysms often do not seem to get significantly larger over many years.
-Full details are in the Feb.
-27, 2013 issue of JAMA.
+The smallest abdominal aortic aneurysms often do not get significantly bigger over a course of many years.

 But this doesn’t mean a small AAA shouldn’t be imaged with regular intervals of time in between.

 Serial imaging is crucial.
 The survival rate of an abdominal aortic aneurysm rupture is about 20 percent.

 - High blood pressure

 - Women are by no means immune to an abdomincal aortic aneurysm, and a large study showed that for women, high blood pressure was the leading risk factor,

 Though most of these bulges grow at a slow rate, the rate varies from one patient to the next.